3q29 microdeletion syndrome

 3q29 microdeletion syndrome is a rare genetic disorder resulting from the deletion of a segment of chromosome 3.
 This syndrome was first described in 2005.

 Presentation

 The clinical phenotype of 3q29 microdeletion syndrome is variable.
 Clinical features can include mild to moderate intellectual disability with mildly dysmorphic facial features (long and narrow face, short philtrum and a high nasal bridge).
-Of the 6 reported patients, additional features including autism, ataxia, chest-wall deformity and long, tapering fingers were found in at least two patients.
+In 6 reported patients, additional features including autism, ataxia, chest-wall deformity and long, tapering fingers were found in at least two patients.
 A review of 14 children with interstitial deletions of 3q29, found 11 who had the common recurrent 1.6Mb deletion and displayed intellectual disability and microcephaly.